Hi! I’m Brent Logan. I’m curious.

 Over time, I’ve come to the conclusion that personal branding1 and gamification of relationships is toxic.
 I prefer my relationships to be in real time and face to face.
 I don’t want to keep score.
 And I’m not going to track what is more popular here and massage my messaging to maximize your engagement.
 Online connections are okay and I continue to keep this site active, maybe as much to experiment with creating and maintaining a site as anything.

-When I started this site, I wrote more words and posted fewer pictures.
-Now that’s largely reversed.
-I like to post abstract, architectural, and scenic pictures.2 And more than a few pictures of our dogs and cats.
+I’ve also dropped the anonymity and added some humility.
+I’ve changed my opinions on some significant matters and want to give others the same freedom.
+I now post more pictures than words.
+I prefer abstract, architectural, and scenic pictures.2 And more than a few pictures of our dogs and cats.
 Once in a while, I share a quote.
 And I write about our family trips, longboarding, bicycling, and the other fun stuff we do.
 I even write poetry3 once in a long while.

-Although this is my home on the Internet, I’m elsewhere, too.
+Although this is my home on the Internet, you can find me elsewhere, too.

 - Twitter.
-I share links from the various online materials I read, plus sporadic tweets of wisdom.
-Expect to see leadership, WordPress, electronic freedom, photography, education, and bicycling stuff there, along with links to some of my posts.
+I rarely share links from the various materials I read, plus sporadic tweets of wisdom.
+You might see leadership, WordPress, electronic freedom, photography, education, and bicycling stuff there.
+I infrequently post links to my posts, and never more than once.

 - LinkedIn.
-I’m an engineering manager with 17 years experience leading cross-functional design teams in fast-paced, global, and matrixed environments.
+I’m a manager with more than fifteen years of experience leading cross-functional design teams in fast-paced, global, and matrixed environments.
 I am skilled in leading distributed/remote teams, stakeholders, and vendors in agile software and hardware development.
-If you’d like to see my work experience and education, I’m on LinkedIn.
+Take a look, give me a shout.
+We can “professionally network!”